getcoconut/coconut/packages/cli/examples/todos/README.md

 It implements a simple API that uses a DB table to manage todos (actually any JSON objects).
 It uses the `HttpServer` and `Table` resources from PCF.

+The project is also configured with dummy client apps to show how to use the program output.
+These are located in the `apps` folder and their source folders are configured as output targets (see `config/default.json`).

 ## Setup

 Install dependencies: